 Learn a programming language

 You can’t become a programmer without learning a programming language.

-The first step is choosing a programming language.
+The first step is to pick one.
 What’s the best language to learn first?
 That depends on your career goals and interests.
 Once you’ve narrowed it down, you can learn to program through classes, webinars, books, or even programming podcasts.
+For a complete list of the best resources to help you learn to code, you can use a tool like Coding List.
 Figure out what learning style works best for you and build up your skills.

 Don’t expect to learn everything you need to know before your first programming job.
 Like any field, programmers learn on the job, as they encounter new problems and challenges.
 But you’ll need solid programming skills when you start.

 In addition to a programming language, you also need to master at least one programming paradigm.